-- 1. The Faculty registers the individual study results of the students in such a way that they can be consulted by the students via the student portal. - 2.
-To each student, the Faculty points out at least once a year (preferably in May) to check the student's overview of the study results obtained by the student.
+- 1. The Faculty registers the individual study results of the Students in such a way that they can be consulted by the Students via the student portal. - 2.
+The Faculty reminds each Student at least once a year (preferably in May) to check the Student's overview of the study results obtained by the Student.